 Additional support has been provided by

 Division of Lands & Forests, New York State Department of Environmental Conservation

 New York State Office of Parks, Recreation and Historic Preservation

 New York State Department of Transportation

 Global data are provided by NatureServe and its Natural Heritage member programs, a leading source of information about rare and endangered species, and threatened ecosystems.

 Please send comments and suggestions to: acris [at] nynhp [dot] org

-To continue building a comprehensive, up-to-date database of information on the locations of rare species and ecological communities in New York State, we invite your contributions.
-If you have information on a rare species or ecological community, please fill out a Natural Heritage Reporting Form (two-page MS Word document).
+To continue building a comprehensive, up-to-date database of information on the locations of rare species in New York State, we invite your contributions.
+If you have information on a rare species, please fill out our Online Rare Species Reporting Form.
+If you have information on ecological communities, please fill out a Natural Heritage Reporting Form (two-page MS Word document).

 This guide was authored by:

 Information for this guide was last updated on: 18-Mar-2013